 7.)
 What Are My Buying Options?

 While the technology might seem new to you, CR systems have been used for more than 20 years in large-scale facilities throughout the world, so there are plenty of companies offering various buying options.
 Carestream and Fuji make the two leading CR systems, with the Fuji CR system offering a slightly greater range of volume versus portability.
+This can be a major factor of CR X-ray machine prices.

 8.)
 Are There Other Advantages?